The Cosine Rule: GCSE Maths Formula, Examples & When to Use It

 R = 93.6 degrees (to 1 decimal place)

-Notice that cos(R) is negative, which tells us the angle is obtuse (greater than 90 degrees).
-This is perfectly normal and is one of the advantages of the cosine rule: it handles obtuse angles without any extra work.
+Notice that cos(R) is negative.
+This tells us the angle is obtuse (greater than 90 degrees).
+Perfectly normal.
+This is one of the advantages of the cosine rule: it handles obtuse angles without any extra work.

 Example 3: A Two-Step Problem